 - The height of the crop may differ from that of plants grown outdoors, in natural environmental conditions.
 You may need to learn various methods for training plant growth, to ensure that they don’t get too tall for your space or too close to the heat from your grow lights (even cooler LED grow lights can harm a plant that’s too close).

 Outdoor cultivation of marijuana is generally perceived as a difficult task.
 But, again, ultimately it’s a matter of following the right instructions thoroughly.
+That said, growing outdoors does, of course, depend a lot on whether you live somewhere with good conditions for outdoor growing and whether it is legal to do so!

 We’re not necessarily recommending one method over the other.